jongrantwritescode/canon/README.md

 ## 🎯 Usage

-1. **Explore Universes**: Browse existing universes on the homepage
+1. **Explore Universes**: Browse existing universes in the modular catalog
-2. **Navigate Content**: Use the sidebar to explore worlds, characters, cultures
+2. **Navigate Content**: Use the component-driven sidebar to jump between worlds, characters, cultures, and technologies
-3. **Generate Content**: Click "Create Content" buttons to generate new content
+3. **Generate Content**: Queue new content from the universe shell and track progress in the queue dashboard
 4. **View Relationships**: Explore connections between different elements

 ## 🔧 Configuration